vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 To represent binary-coded vectors in Vespa, one should use first-order tensors with the `int8` tensor cell precision type.
-For example, to represent a 128-bit code using tensors, one can use a 16-dimensional dense tensor using `int8` value type (16*8 = 128 bits).
+For example, to represent a 128-bit code using Vespa tensors, one can use a 16-dimensional dense (indexed) tensor using `int8` value type (16*8 = 128 bits).
 The <a href="https://docs.vespa.ai/documentation/schemas.html">
 Vespa document schema</a> below defines a numeric id field of type `int`, representing the vector document id in addition to the binary-coded